awsdocs/aws-ruby-developer-guide/doc_source/kms-examples.rst

 You can use the following examples to access |KMSlong| (|KMS|) using the |sdk-ruby|.
 For more information about |KMS|, see the `Amazon KMS documentation <http://aws.amazon.com/documentation/kms/>`_.
+For reference information about the |KMS| client, see :sdk-ruby-api:`Aws::KMS::Client </Aws/KMS/Client>`.

 **Examples**